douglashellowell/doug-news-FE/README.md

 you can now view the app on `http://localhost:3000/`

 This app is a culmination of the skills and knowledge gained from the first 3 blocks of the Northcoders Coding Bootcamp

+---

+#### Future Plans:

+- Revisualise the design
+- Add article endpoint on backend and frontend
+- Edit comment/article options
+- User stats - what's your most voted on/commented on submission?
+- Distinct Tablet style